CMDRMarauderJ/3D-Printed-Electronic-Catan-Board/README.md

   That it would be flexible to play either a 2-4 player board or a 5-6 player board.
   That it could have some statistics shown at the end of the game.
   I wanted the board to be able to generate a random board itself but within the rules of Catan board layouts.
+  If the power was cut from the board for any reson, the last board layout would be saved and could be loaded back in on request.
   That it could be transportable.

   I started out printing and painting all the board pieces and player pieces.
 Then made some cases to transport these pieces in.
 This taught me a lot on using Tinkercad and how to modify other people’s 3d designs for my needs.